LonelyRedditor/BotFreeNetD/README.md

 ## Usage

-* start up the facebook application and enter free mode.
+* start up the facebook application and enter free mode or open this [link](https://free.facebook.com)

 * send a friend request to [Solomon Nasdaq] and join the freenetD page.